KadenWare/OrionHoneyRemake/Documentation.md

 # Orion Library
-This documentation is for the stable release of Orion Library.
+This documentation is copied from [Orion Library](https://github.com/shlexware/Orion)

 ## Booting the Library
 ```lua